This story has been updated. It was originally published on February 28, 2019.

 Touchscreens simply can’t offer the amount of control a mouse and keyboard or a console controller provides, and that means your mobile gaming experience can suffer.
 The good news is there’s a lot of excellent third-party accessories and add-ons out there.

-For both Android and iOS, consider the Razer Kishi mobile game controller ($85 from Amazon), which attaches directly to both sides of your iPhone so you can hold the whole system in your hands.
-Another option: the GameSir T4 Pro wireless game controller ($36 from Amazon), which comes with a bracket that will hold your phone.
-There’s also the Android-only SteelSeries Stratus Duo ($44 from Amazon), which essentially gives you a console-type controller experience on your phone—you’ll just have to find somewhere to prop your phone up while you’re playing.
+For both Android and iOS, consider the Razer Kishi mobile game controller, which attaches directly to both sides of your iPhone so you can hold the whole system in your hands.
+Another option: the GameSir T4 Pro wireless game controller, which comes with a bracket that will hold your phone.
+There’s also the Android-only SteelSeries Stratus Duo, which essentially gives you a console-type controller experience on your phone—you’ll just have to find somewhere to prop your phone up while you’re playing.

 Boost your phone’s battery life

 The demands of intensive gaming can really suck the life out of your handset, so make sure you’re conserving as much energy as possible elsewhere.
 If you tap on Battery in the Android Settings menu, you can access the Battery Saver and Adaptive Battery options; both of these will restrict background battery use and ensure you get more time between charges.